NirVolo9/046211---Lyric-Emotion-Classifier-with-BERT/README.md

   <img src="assets/goal.png" alt="Goal Target" width="250"/>
 </p>

-* Achieving well performance for our model.
+* Develop a model capable of accurately gauging emotional valence in song **lyrics**, capturing subtle mood shifts and emotional nuance in text.

-* Improving performance compared to basic neural network.
+* Demonstrate meaningful improvements over a basic neural network baseline, showing how contextual understanding from a pretrained BERT model enhances emotion  regression performance.

 ## Our Model
 Our model is based on the BERT-base architecture.
-The model takes as input a tokenized segment (chunk) of lyrics and outputs a continuous valence score representing the emotional content of the text.
+The model takes as input a tokenized segment (chunk) of **Lyrics** and outputs a continuous valence score representing the emotional content of the text.

 ### Architecture Overview:
 * Backbone: bert-base-uncased pretrained language model (12 layers, 768 hidden size)
-* Input: Full lyrics are segmented into overlapping text chunks to respect BERT’s maximum sequence length of 512 tokens.
+* Input: Full **Lyrics** are segmented into overlapping text chunks to respect BERT’s maximum sequence length of 512 tokens.
 The Distribution of chunks per sample is shown in the histogram below.
 Some samples were even split into 11 chunks.
    - Each chunk  is generated with a fixed stride to maintain context continuity.
    - Each chunk is processed independently by BERT.
-   - For each original lyric (song), the final valence prediction is obtained by averaging the predictions from all chunks        belonging to the same lyric.
+   - For each original **Lyrics (songs)**, the final valence prediction is obtained by averaging the predictions from all chunks        belonging to the same lyric.
-* Regression Head: A two-layer feedforward network:
+* **Regression Head**: A two-layer feedforward network:
   Linear(768 → 128) → ReLU → Linear(128 → 1)

 <img width="589" height="455" alt="chunks" src="https://github.com/user-attachments/assets/8bed137b-1207-4d6c-9ac8-2817139e8f3e" />